-You can shoot movies while recording sound with the built-in monaural microphone or the Directional Stereo Microphone DM-E1 (sold separately).
+You can shoot movies while recording sound with the built-in monaural microphone or a commercially-available stereo microphone.
 You can also freely adjust the sound-recording level.

-Set the sound recording with [\Box , 2: Sound recording].
+Set the sound recording with [• 2: Sound recording].

 Sound Recording/Sound-Recording Level